tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/Activities/05-Stu_Hodrick_Prescott/README.md

 ## Fetching FRED data

-* Use pandas's web datareader to pull in data from FRED as a pandas data frame.
+* Use Pandas's web datareader to pull in data from FRED as a Pandas DataFrame.
 You do not need an API key.

 * See the documentation for an example of retrieving data from FRED: [https://pandas-datareader.readthedocs.io/en/latest/remote_data.html](https://pandas-datareader.readthedocs.io/en/latest/remote_data.html).